allieoborn/BagelBunch/docs/Planning/StandupReports/Report5.md

-## Wed Nov 11
+## Thurs Nov 19
 ## Scrum Master: Allie

 Team Member: Allie
-Progress since last scrum:
-Plan for next scrum:
-Any Obstacles: none
+Progress since last scrum: got admin view working for adding new chefs and cashiers Plan for next scrum: add some functionality to admin view and start on cashier view Any Obstacles: none

 Team Member: Andrew